Graph-Loc: Robust Graph-Based LiDAR Pose Tracking with Compact Structural Map Priors under Low Observability and Occlusion: EXPERIMENTS

-\textbf{Tracking under environment changes.} We further evaluate long-range tracking on a parking-lot sequence with noticeable environment changes across time.
-Table~\ref{tab:outdoor_results} and Figure~\ref{Fig_8} report results using point-cloud priors and polygon-outline priors.
-Our method achieves the best accuracy among all compared approaches, obtaining the lowest ATE while using a compact polygon-outline prior.
-In particular, compared with the split-based polygon pipeline ERPoT, our method substantially reduces the trajectory error and remains stable under partial visibility and prior mismatch caused by parked vehicles and temporary obstacles.
-Compared with the point-cloud baseline HDL\_LOC, our method also yields lower ATE across all metrics, while requiring a much smaller prior map.
+We further evaluate long-range tracking on a parking-lot sequence with noticeable environment changes across time.
+Table~\ref{tab:outdoor_results} and Figure~\ref{Fig_11} report results using point-cloud priors and polygon-outline priors.
+Graph-Loc achieves the best accuracy among all compared approaches, obtaining the lowest ATE while using a compact polygon-outline prior.
+In particular, compared with the split-based polygon pipeline ERPoT, Graph-Loc substantially reduces the trajectory error and remains stable under partial visibility and prior mismatch caused by parked vehicles and temporary obstacles.
+Compared with the point-cloud baseline HDL\_LOC, Graph-Loc also yields lower ATE across all metrics, while requiring a much smaller prior map.
 Overall, the outdoor results indicate that compact polygon priors can support accurate and stable long-range localization under gradual scene changes, without contour splitting or map inflation.